The Access Token resource is used to obtain an access token to be used for the FamilySearch API.

 If you make a

-GET request, specify the data format using the
+GET request, specify the desired data format using the

-POST something, specify the media type using the
+POST something, specify the data format using the

 |username||form||The username.
 (Not required for the authorization code or unauthenticated session grant type.)|